polhenarejos/pico-hsm/README.md

 This is a project to create a Hardware Security Module (HSM) with a Raspberry Pico.
 It converts your Pico board into a HSM which is able to generate and store private keys, encrypt or decrypt with AES or signing data without to disclose the private key.
 In detail, the private key never leaves the board and it cannot be retrieved as it is encrypted in the flash memory.

 ## Capabilities
-- Key generation and protected storing.
+- Key generation and encrypted storage.
 - RSA key generation from 1024 to 4096 bits.
 - ECDSA key generation from 192 to 521 bits.
 - ECC curves secp192r1, secp256r1, secp384r1, secp521r1, brainpoolP256r1, brainpoolP384r1, brainpoolP512r1, secp192k1 (insecure), secp256k1.
 - SHA1, SHA224, SHA256, SHA384, SHA256 digests.
 - RSA-PSS, RSA-PKCS and raw RSA signature.
-- ECDSA signature.
+- ECDSA raw and hash signature.
+- ECDH key derivation.
+- EC private key derivation.[^1]
 - RSA-OEP and RSA-X-509 decryption.
 - AES key generation of 128, 192 and 256 bits.
 - AES-CBC encryption/decryption.
+- AES-CMAC authentication.[^1]
+- AES secret key derivation.[^1]
 - PIN authorization.
 - PKCS11 compliant interface.
 - HRNG (hardware random number generator).